 "He brings the best out of his teammates.
 He is one of the greatest teammates I ever had.
 He makes everyone around him better and that's what I see in Tampa.
 The same old Tom Brady to me and that's excellence."

-View photos of the Tampa Bay Buccaneers starters ahead of the Week 8 matchup, based on their unofficial depth chart.
+View photos of the Buccaneers likely starters ahead of the Week 11 matchup against the Giants on Monday Night Football.